 Health Disparities and Diversity.
 The focus on Health Disparities acknowledges that there are individuals, families, and communities who are not equally treated in the quest for health.
 Many do not have equal access to quality health care nor the means to achieve an equal level of desired health outcomes.
 The emphasis will examine these health disparities among diverse populations who encounter differences in treatment and outcomes.
 Students choosing this focus will have an opportunity to work with diverse community members in Orange County and beyond, and they will be mentored by researchers who study the experiences of these community members.

 Ph.D. students are required to complete 50 quarter units of formal course work selected in part by consultation with the faculty advisor, subject to review by a faculty oversight committee.
 These courses will cover the necessary fundamental and methodological principles, and accommodate cross-disciplinary themes in nursing science.
-Students will also be required to participate in the educational mission of the Sue and Bill Gross School of Nursing as teaching assistants for two quarters.

 Students will have two formal examinations along the process toward writing their thesis.
 First they will write a comprehensive examination following completion of required course work and electives (50 required quarter units).
 The next benchmark will be the proposal defense (qualifying exam), in which students will advance to candidacy upon successful presentation of an original dissertation research proposal and oral defense of the proposal.
 Ph.D. completion requires submission of an acceptable dissertation and oral defense.
-The normative time to degree is five years, and the maximum time permitted is seven years.
+The normative time to degree is four years, and the maximum time permitted is seven years.

 |NUR SCI 212||Philosophy of Science for Nursing Scholarship|

 |NUR SCI 226||Theoretical and Conceptual Frameworks|